gabetrix/gabetrix/README.md

 something new or exercising something I learned, knowledge is power, find something to get yours from, anyhow my learning and exercising will be aroud:

 - c-lang / python / .net
-- kubernetes / containers / cloud computing (AWS)
+- kubernetes / containers / terraform
 - mlops / devops
 - data engineering / data science / machine learning